-The Audit and Risk Committee can confirm that the Company's systems and their effectiveness have been in also received reports at each meeting providing details of place for the full financial year and up to the date on which fraud known losses in each quarter. the financial statements were approved, and are regularly reviewed by the Board.
-The Audit and Risk Committee is of External audit the view that the Company has a well-designed system of Throughout the year, the Audit and Risk Committee internal control.
-The Chair of the Audit and Risk Committee monitored the cost and nature of non-audit work reports any matters arising from the Audit and Risk undertaken by the auditors and was in a position to take Committee's review to the Board following each meeting. action if it believed that there was a threat to the auditors' This update covers the way in which the risk management independence through the award of this work. and internal control processes are applied and on any breakdowns in, or exceptions to, these processes.
-There KPMG LLP are the Company's external auditors.
-The were no significant failings or weaknesses identified.
-Audit and Risk Committee's Chair meets the lead audit partner before each meeting and the whole Audit and These processes have been in place throughout the year ended 31 December 2020 and have continued to the Risk Committee meets with KPMG in private at least date of this report. once a year.
+The Audit and Risk Committee can confirm that the Company's systems and their effectiveness have been in place for the full financial year and up to the date on which the financial statements were approved, and are regularly reviewed by the Board.
+The Audit and Risk Committee is of the view that the Company has a well-designed system of internal control.
+The Chair of the Audit and Risk Committee reports any matters arising from the Audit and Risk Committee's review to the Board following each meeting.
+This update covers the way in which the risk management and internal control processes are applied and on any breakdowns in, or exceptions to, these processes.
+There were no significant failings or weaknesses identified.
+These processes have been in place throughout the year ended 31 December 2020 and have continued to the date of this report.